1,359 days, 2,170 entries ...

 “It is one of the great ironies of the present situation that what may be the only exhibition in London that you can currently go and visit ‘in the flesh’ consists entirely of work meant originally to be experienced online.”

-Inspired by the Choose Your Own Adventure book series first popularized in the 1980s, artist Dasha Ilina and screenwriter Sofia Haines launch Choose Your Own Quarantine, a web-based game about navigating uncertainties during the pandemic.
-“The user is presented with a scenario that initially follows the real timeline of COVID-19 development,” write the artists, “but as the game goes on, users will notice that the options become increasingly speculative and fictitious.”
+Inspired by the Choose Your Own Adventure book series first popularized in the 1980s, Russian artist Dasha Ilina and screenwriter Sofia Haines launch Choose Your Own Quarantine, a browser game about navigating the uncertainties of the pandemic.
+“The user is presented with a scenario that initially follows the real timeline of COVID-19 development,” write the authors, “but as the game goes on, users will notice that the options become increasingly speculative and fictitious.”
 Which values, practices, and cultures will ultimately be enduring, and which may become outdated remnants of the pre-pandemic world?

 Citing the economic upheaval of the coronavirus pandemic, Google smart city affiliate Sidewalk Labs cancels its much-maligned ‘city of tomorrow’ redevelopment plan for a neglected portion of Toronto’s waterfront.